Weigh Stations for Truck

 What Trucks Have To Stop At Weigh Stations In Alberta?

-If the truck you’re taking on an Alberta highway isn’t a private passenger vehicle, it’s subject to regulations for commercial vehicles.
+Did you know?
+If you’re hitting the road in a truck other than a private passenger vehicle, you’re subject to commercial vehicle regulations.
 That means you’ll need to know its weight, especially if you’re carrying a load.
-To help keep you in compliance on Alberta’s highways, here’s a guide to truck weighing and inspection within the province.
+To help keep you in compliance on the highway, here’s our complete guide to truck weigh stations in Alberta.

 Inspection Stations in Alberta

-In Alberta, your vehicle may be inspected for weight but also for dimensions like height, length and width, plus axle spacing.
+In Alberta, your vehicle may be inspected for weight, as well as its dimensions, including height, length, width, and axle spacing.
 The goal is to ensure your vehicle doesn’t pose a threat to yourself or others on the road.

 There are two types of inspection stations in the province, both with weigh scales: